juliosong/blog/_posts/2020-06-28-a-new-application-of-category-theory-in-linguistics-part-2.md

 -- The End --

-([Here](https://www.juliosong.com/doc/Song2020ACTabstract.pdf) is my extended abstract for ACT2020 if you are curious about my particular case study on phase heads, which is a specific result at the third level of abstraction.)
+([Here](https://www.juliosong.com/doc/Song2020ACTabstract.pdf) is my extended abstract for ACT2020 if you are curious about my particular case study on phase heads, which is a specific result at the third level of abstraction.
+And [here](https://www.juliosong.com/doc/act2020poster/poster.html) is my electronic poster if you only have two minutes.)